-Guatemala's criminal organizations are among the most sophisticated and dangerous in Central America.
+Guatemala’s criminal organizations are among the most sophisticated and dangerous in Central America.
 Some of them have been in operation for decades.
-They include former members of the military, intelligence agencies and active members of the police.
-Transporting illegal drugs north comprises the bulk of their activity, but organized crime in Guatemala is also involved in marijuana and poppy cultivation, as well as human trafficking, kidnapping, extortion, money laundering, arms smuggling, adoption rings, eco trafficking and other illegal enterprises.
-They often work with groups from Mexico, Colombia and other Central American nations and they have the potential to expand and command other Central American nations' underworlds.
+These networks include former members of the military, intelligence agencies and active members of the police.
+Transporting illegal drugs north comprises the bulk of their activity, but crime groups in Guatemala are also involved in marijuana and opium poppy cultivation, as well as human trafficking, kidnapping, extortion, money laundering, arms smuggling, adoption rings, eco trafficking and other illegal enterprises.
+They often work with groups from Mexico, Colombia and other Central American nations, and they have the potential to expand and command other Central American nations’ underworlds.

-Guatemala has 400 km of coastline, most of it on the Pacific Ocean, from which it receives and dispatches much of the contraband entering and departing the country.
+Guatemala is Central America’s largest country.
+It has 400 kilometers of coastline, most of it on the Pacific Ocean, from which it receives and dispatches much of the contraband entering and departing the country.
 The mountainous interior, combined with the vast, sparsely populated stretches of jungle in the north make the country an ideal storage and transit nation.

-Guatemala's current turmoil and pronounced problems of violence, crime and impunity have their roots in a historically weak state, protracted periods of direct military rule or interference by the armed forces in politics, and deep-seated economic, social and cultural inequality.
-Central America's largest country has long had one of the most unequal distribution of resources and capital in the world, concentrating wealth in the hands of a small elite.
-The indigenous population, which represents 40 percent of Guatemala (2011 statistics), has been systematically marginalized socially and politically since colonial times.
-These groups have had a difficult time forming a cohesive political movement and have faced years of repression by Guatemala's military and police forces.
+Guatemala’s current turmoil and pronounced problems of violence, crime and impunity have their roots in a historically weak state, protracted periods of direct military rule or interference by the armed forces in politics, and deep-seated socioeconomic and cultural inequality.
+The country has long had one of the most unequal distributions of resources and capital in the world, concentrating wealth in the hands of a small elite.
+The indigenous population, which represents around 40 percent of Guatemala, according to 2011 statistics, has been systematically marginalized socially and politically since colonial times.
+These groups have had a difficult time forming a cohesive political movement and have faced years of repression by Guatemala’s military and police forces.

-During much of its history Guatemala's political regime was akin to apartheid in South Africa.
+During much of its history, Guatemala’s political regime was akin to apartheid in South Africa.
 White elites sought to maintain long-established patterns of control of the means of economic production at the expense of the majority of its population.
 At the same time, these elite interests have sought to keep the state weak in terms of its ability to exert control over their wealth.
 While Guatemala has had some strong institutions, in particular the military, a strong central government and state were never established.
-The government is perpetually in debt, in part because of its difficulties in collecting taxes, in part because of the economic elite's disinterest in reforming the tax and legal codes that oversee their interests.
+The government is perpetually in debt, in part because of its difficulties in collecting taxes as well as the economic elite’s disinterest in reforming the tax and legal codes that oversee their interests.

-During the past quarter century, Guatemala has seen institutional and political change and modernization, including the return to democracy after a long period of mostly military rule and the enactment of a new constitution in 1985.
+During the past three decades, Guatemala has seen institutional and political change and modernization, including the return to democracy after a long period of mostly military rule and the enactment of a new constitution in 1985.
 However, the pattern whereby the government serves as a tool to advance private interests rather than the public good has been hard to break.
-The most visible disputes in Guatemala have been centered in rural areas, where struggles over land and labor disputes laid the foundations for political resistance movements and the internal armed conflict that began in 1960 when the military government quashed a rebellion by a small group of young army officers.
-Declaring the government corrupt, the officers fled to the countryside and mountains and began an insurgency.
+The most visible disputes in Guatemala have been centered in rural areas, where struggles over land and labor laid the foundations for political resistance movements and the internal armed conflict that began in 1960 when the military government quashed a rebellion by a small group of young army officers.
+Declaring the government corrupt, the officers fled to the countryside and mountains to begin an insurgency.

-The peace process between the government and the coalition of rebel groups, known as the Guatemalan National Revolutionary Unity (Unidad Revolucionaria Nacional Guatemalteca - URNG), did not resolve any of the core issues that divide this nation.
+The peace process between the government and the coalition of rebel groups, known as the Guatemalan National Revolutionary Unity (Unidad Revolucionaria Nacional Guatemalteca – URNG), did not resolve any of the core issues that divide this nation.
 The actual accords were linked to a constitutional referendum, which did not pass.
 The new police force included 11,000 members of the old police.
 The military, which was whittled down to 44,000 and later 31,000 troops, was called in to help the police with law and order issues.
 But with little training and a diminished mandate, the army could not control the spiraling crime rate.
-This, coupled with massive repatriations of Central American migrants from the United States, including hundreds of criminals and gang members, and Guatemala, along with its neighbors, suddenly faces a crisis that is perhaps worse than at any time during the civil war.
+This, coupled with massive repatriations of Central American migrants from the United States, including hundreds of criminals and gang members, confronted Guatemala — and its neighbors — with a crisis perhaps worse than at any time during the civil war.

 Taking advantage of a hungry and divided population and a weak and corrupt state, the major criminal groups operating in Guatemala are involved in myriad illicit activities.
 The most disruptive is drug trafficking.
 The groups controlling this trade are popularly known as “transportistas,” or transporters.
 They are remnants of the contraband traders that have moved illicit products across Guatemala’s largely ungoverned territory for decades.
 These include the Mendoza, Lorenzana, Ortíz López and León families, each of which controls strategic areas near the borders and has strong contacts in the security forces and political circles.
 But there are also a smattering of smaller, lesser known groups that have established themselves in strategic corridors like the Alta Verapaz, Huehuetenango and San Marcos provinces.
 A string of arrests in recent years has weakened some of the countries more prominent groups, creating space for the emergence of new networks, such as that led by Jairo Orellana Morales, alias “El Pelón.”
 Orellana, who controlled three land trafficking routes, was arrested in May 2014, raising questions as to who might fill the power vacuum left by his capture.

-The criminal organizations' power in Guatemala displays similar characteristics to an insurgency, with several provinces considered to be under the DTOs' control.
-The United States government estimates that 400 tons of cocaine move through Guatemala every year.
+The power weilded by criminal organizations in Guatemala displays similar characteristics to an insurgency, with several provinces considered to be under the traffickers’ control.
+The United States estimates that 400 tons of cocaine move through Guatemala every year.

-DTOs are just one facet of organized crime in Guatemala.
+Drug trafficking groups are just one facet of organized crime in Guatemala.
 Kidnapping, extortion, arms trafficking, illegal adoption rings and eco trafficking (logging, illegal fisheries, theft of rare artifacts, etc.) flourish in this Central American nation.
 The reasons for this go beyond the failure of the peace accords or the inability of the government to implement tax reform.
-At the center of this crisis is a failure of political leaders and security officials to institute and follow through on critical reforms of the legal, justice and security systems; and an inability to extract and prosecute corrupt military, security and government officials from the government.
+At the center of this crisis is a failure of political leaders and security officials to institute and follow through on critical reforms of the legal, justice and security systems, as well as an inability to extract and prosecute corrupt military, security and government officials from the government.

-To be sure, both active and former members of the military are a key part of the illicit networks, which are collectively named the (Cuerpos Ilegales y Aparatos Clandestinos de Seguridad - CIACS).
+To be sure, both active and former members of the military are a key part of the illicit networks, which are collectively named the Illegal Clandestine Security Apparatuses (Cuerpos Ilegales y Aparatos Clandestinos de Seguridad – CIACS).

-The high level of organized crime in Guatemala is also largely thanks to a permissive and often complicit police force.
-Poorly paid, poorly educated and faced with the options of corruption or death, many police officials elect the former.
-The police are not controlled by any particular organization -- they act autonomously, in groups or sometimes in the temporary employ of traffickers.
+Guatemala’s high levels of organized crime also result from a permissive and often complicit police force.
+Poorly paid, poorly educated and faced with the options of corruption or death, many police officials choose the former.
+The police are not controlled by any particular organization; they act autonomously, in groups or sometimes in the temporary employ of traffickers.
 In some cases, there have been battles between different sections of police employed by rival organizations.
-Their primary function is to facilitate the transportation of drugs, but they also engage in drug robberies -- called "tumbes" -- extortion, kidnapping, arms trafficking and black market adoption rings.
+Their primary function is to facilitate the transportation of drugs, but they also engage in drug robberies called “tumbes,” extortion, kidnapping, arms trafficking and black market adoption rings.
 Despite some high-profile arrests, this corruption continues.

-Meanwhile, the country's murder rate, which was one of the highest in the world in 2008 with 48 murders per 100,000 people, has declined to 30 murders per 100,000 people in 2015.
+Meanwhile, the country’s murder rate, which was one of the highest in the world in 2008 with 48 murders per 100,000 people, declined to 27.3 murders per 100,000 people in 2016.
 Former President Otto Pérez Molina attributed the decrease to new elite special police task forces that focus on violent crimes.